jbhowat/franler/README.md

 1535 - Beginning to work on a structure for my React app using Excallidraw.
 Added signup component to evnetually Create new users.
 Added CSS Styling.
 Tech-Talk and dinner break.

+1645 - Cleaned up a few bits of redudant code and bits that were just in place for testing, beginnging to work on the ability to create a new user in the database.